 Be aware that all studies are required to have eligibility criteria to ensure that the research question is answered, therefore it might be that some of the studies listed may not be suitable for you to participate in.

-Once studies have closed to recruitment, they are moved to this page.
-Over time, we hope this will become a central source of information to inform people about the results of research studies, and how their outcomes may contribute towards improving the lives of people affected by MND.
+Once studies have closed to recruitment, they are listed on our closed to recruitment page.
+Over time, this will become a central source of information to inform people about the results of research studies, and how their outcomes may contribute towards improving the lives of people affected by motor neurone disease (MND).

 How can I get involved?

 We recommend that you discuss opportunities for taking part in research with your regular neurological team.
 Most studies, particularly interventional trials, require you to be receiving clinical care from the site taking part in the trial (interventional trials are studies where participants receive a study treatment, or "intervention", to evaluate the effect of that intervention).
 If there is a specific study you are interested in and your clinical care team is not taking part, they can review the eligibility criteria for the study and if you are potentially eligible they can arrange a clinical referral, with the intention that you are reviewed for potential research opportunities.